How To Connect With Your Loved Ones During The Holidays

 Think of someone special to you now, someone who has crossed.
 Someone you love and miss more than anyone in the world.

-Who do you so badly wish was there with you this Thanksgiving?
-Who do you wish would get in the car with you, and on your drive home, make fun of how ridiculous everyone was with you?
-Who do you wish would help you make all the food, or prepare things so they were just right?
+Who do you wish would help you make all the food, or prepare things, so they were just right?
 Who do you wish would hold you in their arms and go to sleep with you?

-5 Ways to Honor Your Loved Ones This Holiday Season
+5 Ways to Connect With Your Loved Ones This Holiday Season

 1. Talk about them openly at gatherings